reeseschultz/ReeseUnityDemos/README.md

 This project is a [UPM](https://docs.unity3d.com/Manual/Packages.html) package [monorepo](https://en.wikipedia.org/wiki/Monorepo) that supports the included demos, featuring:

-1. [Nav](https://openupm.com/packages/com.reese.nav/) - DOTS navigation with auto-jumping agents and movable surfaces.
+1. [Nav](https://openupm.com/packages/com.reese.nav/) - DOTS navigation with auto-jumping agents and movable surfaces; released as a package on the `nav` branch.
-2. [Spawning](https://openupm.com/packages/com.reese.spawning/) - Generic DOTS runtime spawning for any combination of prefab, components, and buffers (not compatible with [IL2CPP](https://docs.unity3d.com/Manual/IL2CPP.html)).
-3. [Randomization](https://openupm.com/packages/com.reese.random/) - `Unity.Mathematics.Random` number generators in jobs, including Burst-capable ones.
+2. [Randomization](https://openupm.com/packages/com.reese.random/) - `Unity.Mathematics.Random` number generators in jobs, including Burst-capable ones; released as a package on the `random` branch.

-All of my packages are available on [OpenUPM](https://openupm.com/).

 ## Demos